GitHub-Actions

 When to use what

-If a workflow does not need to publish changes from pullrequests, use on.pull_request
+If a workflow does not need to publish changes from pullrequests, use on.pull_request.

-.
-In this case, consistently use trusted-checkout
+Otherwise, use on.pull_request_target.
+In this case, consistently use trusted-checkout instead

-of actions/checkout
+of actions/checkout.

 Warning

-, special care needs to be done to catch malicious changes,
+If using pull_request_target, special care needs to be done to catch malicious changes,

 especially such changes that are done in buildscripts.